prclibo/relative-pose-estimation/README.md

 Five-point algorithm (Groebner basis solver)
 ----------

 * Another implementation of the famous 5-point algorithm.
+Returns the estimated essential matrix.
 It is based on solver in the paper:
 H. Stewenius, C. Engels, and D. Nister, “Recent developments on direct relative orientation,” ISPRS Journal of Photogrammetry and Remote Sensing, vol. 60, no. 4, pp. 284–294, 2006.
 The code also refers to the Matlab implementation from http://www.vis.uky.edu/~stewe/FIVEPOINT/.